Sewer

 The City of Sandy provides sanitary sewer service to City residents where service is available.
 Most of the City is served by the system except for a small area on Langensand south of Dubarko Rd. and on Bluff Road north of Bell Street.

 Sandy's sewage is treated at a plant off of Jarl Road.
 Treated effluent is discharged to Tickle Creek, a tributary of Deep Creek (and ultimately the Clackamas River) between November 1st and April 30th.
-As part of an innovative re-use program, Iseli Nursery uses our treated wastewater to supplement their existing irrigation supplies between May 1st and October 30th.
+As part of an innovative re-use program, a local nursery uses our treated wastewater to supplement their existing irrigation supplies between May 1st and October 30th.

 The treatment plant was placed into service in 1998.
 It is capable of treating 1.25 million gallons per day during dry weather and up to 4 million gallons per day during wet weather.
 An activated sludge process is used followed by effluent filtration.
-Ultraviolet (UV) light is used to disinfect the treated wastewater eliminating chlorine disinfection, which tends to harm beneficial aquatic species.
+Ultraviolet-disinfected effluent is discharged to Tickle Creek during the months of November through April, while chlorine-disinfected effluent is conveyed to a local nursery from May through October.

 As it leaves local homes and businesses, Sandy’s sewage travels through a network of buried pipelines and pumps (the sewer collection system) to Sandy’s wastewater treatment plant.
 The final use of the water from the treatment plant depends on time of year.